phuston/CompArchFA15/Midterm/midterm.md

 4. Schematic
 5. Cost

-##### Up-Counter
+##### One-Hot State Multiplexer
 1. Specification

-The up-counter component is used to facilitate the timing of the `BLINK` and `DIM` functionalities of the bike light.
-Functionally, it is a binary counter that resets when it reaches the limit given the number of bits.
-Applying simple logic to the output bits will facilitate the process of timing the LED output.

-2. Inputs

-  - `clk`: system-wide clock used to dtermine when to increment the count

-3. Outputs

-  - `Out[11:0]`: state of the counter - a binary number

-4. Schematic
-5. Cost
-  N D flip-flops + N XOR Gates + 1 AND Gate

-##### One-Hot State 'Decoder'
-1. Specification

-The one-hot state 'decoder' is used to make sense of the system state outputted by the N-stage ring counter.
+The one-hot state 'decoder' is used to decode the system state (4 bit one-hot encoded) outputted by the 4 bit ring counter.
 It takes all four bike signals as inputs, and passes the correct one through based on the system state.

 2. Inputs
   - `State`: 4 bit one-hot encoded system state